rowanmanning/rowanmanning.com/content/posts/2020-11-20-yeehaw/index.md

 ---

 Way back in March this year, early on in lockdown, I had a burst of inspiration and a desire to build something silly.
-I don't really build serious open source things any more because tbh it's a pretty thankless task and my free time is too valuable.
+I don't really build serious open-source things any more because tbh it's a pretty thankless task and my free time is too valuable.
 However when there's an opportunity to get a quick laugh from a friend by spending several solid evenings coding, sign me up!

 This idea came out of a Slack conversation with [Leaf](https://twitter.com/keirog), I don't remember why or which channel, but for some reason it made sense for two horse emoji to race across the screen which Leaf did by repeatedly editing a message until they reached the finish line.
 It was _gripping_, and while I was watching the two little :horse_racing: step along my Slack window I made a mental note that this joy could be replicated using computers.